nasuni-labs/nasuni-dashboards/README.md

 To upgrade InfluxDB on Rocky Linux, SSH to the VM and run the following commands:

 1. Export historical data, replacing **database** and brackets with the database you specified during the InfluxDB 1.8 install (usually **nasuni**).
-Depending on how long you've been using Nasuni labs and how many appliances you have, export and import (later in the steps) could take quite a while:
+Confirm the export has been completed.
+Look for **writing out wal file data for nasuni\autogen...complete.** Depending on how long you've been using Nasuni Labs and how many appliances you have, export and import (later in the steps) could take quite a while.

     ```shell
     sudo influx_inspect export -database <database> -datadir /var/lib/influxdb/data -waldir /var/lib/influxdb/wal -out $HOME/influxExport.lp -lponly